SamagraX-Stencil/stencil-docs/docs/molecules/voiceRecorder.md

   <title> Voice Recorder </title>
   <meta
     name="description"
-    content="A React component for recording audio with customizable icons and error messages.
+    content="A customizable React component for recording audio.
 Users can start and stop recording, with visual feedback during the recording process."
   />
 </head>